j2erp-justin-werth/RevmasterDragonfly-xplane12/README.md

 ## Repo Info

 The `Viking DragonFly Mk2.acf` contains the entirety of the aircraft, but it is in essence a text file.
 The assets themselves are saved on SharePoint.
+The [.gitignore](https://github.com/inholland-compolab/InhollandElectricDragonfly-xplane12/blob/master/.gitignore) file determines what files are synced.
+Now only the text-based files should be synced when cloning this repo to your personal pc.

+## Experimenting
+The `master` branch is meant as a complete release.
+If you want to experiment on your own, create a fork with your own branch.
+That way you can work on a seperate version which can later be merged.